Dubsado vs HoneyBook: An Honest Comparison for 2026

 Can I use HoneyBook outside the US?

 HoneyBook is currently available only in the United States and Canada.
 You need a US or Canadian bank account to receive payments.
 The company has stated it is working on international expansion but has not announced a timeline.
-If you are based outside North America, Dubsado is the more established option among these two.
+If you are based outside North America, Dubsado or Agiled are options that work globally.

 Does Dubsado have a mobile app?